photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 - [ ] Never use the same database files with more than one server instance
 - [ ] To share a database over a network, run the database server directly on the remote server instead of sharing database files
 - [ ] To repair your tables after you have moved the files to a local disk, you can [start MariaDB with `--innodb-force-recovery=1`](https://mariadb.com/kb/en/innodb-recovery-modes/) (otherwise the same procedure as for recovering a lost password, see above)

+#### MySQL Errors ####

+Official [support for MySQL is discontinued](../index.md#databases) as Oracle seems to have stopped shipping [new features and improvements](https://github.com/photoprism/photoprism/issues/1764).
+As a result, the testing effort required before each release is no longer feasible.